Flash Fiction - Nothing to lose your head over.

 My people greet the guests with cheers and flowers as they enter Otsjanep.
 As is customary, a fire is set in the village center.
 There will be drinking and dancing and singing and feasting long into the night.

-Around the great fire, the time has come for honoring the bride and groom with a toast.
+Around the great fire, the time comes for honoring the bride and groom with a toast.
 Chief Mundi instead sees fit to boast yet again.
 And all the while, my husband sits there quietly wearing a grin from ear to ear.